ChasManRors/tts.el/README.md

 # macOS TTS for Emacs (`tts.el`)

 An Emacs Lisp extension for smooth, continuous text-to-speech on macOS Apple Silicon using the built-in `say` command.

-# macOS TTS for Emacs (`tts.el`)

-An Emacs Lisp extension for smooth, continuous text-to-speech on macOS using the built-in `say` command.
+I expect it will work on non-ARM but have not tested that nor do I think there is a need.

 ## Features
 - Continuous paragraph reading (`C-c S`)